🎉 Limited Time: Save 15% on your first order with code WELCOME15

 The post-event reality (the part most comparisons skip)

 Picking the registry is the easy part.
 Surviving the four months after the wedding — when gifts have arrived, the data is fragmented across platforms, and you owe 80–150 thank-you notes — is where the real test happens.
+Our post-wedding thank-you guide maps that entire stretch, from timing to mailing.

 A few things that matter at that stage, regardless of which platform you picked: